LucHighwalker/react-product-list/README.md

 # React Product List

-This is a starter project for a react challenge.
-The goal is to create a page that displays a list of products and a list of categories for those products.
-Clicking one of the category buttons should filter the list of products display to only those products in that category.
+This is a starter project for a React challenge.
+The goal is to create a page that displays a list of **products** and a list of **categories** for those products.
+Clicking one of the category buttons should filter the list of products display to only display products in that category.

 Use components to your advantage for this assignment.
 Whenever possible make a component to simplify your work.